 19.3.19.5.3 CCA sensitivity in 20 MHz

-If dot 11DynamicSensitivityControlImplemented is false For an HT STA with the operating channel width equal to 20 MHz, the start of a valid 20 MHz HT signal at a receive level greater than or equal to the minimum modulation and coding rate sensitivity of –82 dBm shall cause the PHY to set PHY-CCA.indication(BUSY) with a probability > 90% within 4 s.
+If dot 11DynamicSensitivityControlImplemented is false for an HT STA with the operating channel width equal to 20 MHz, the start of a valid 20 MHz HT signal at a receive level greater than or equal to the minimum modulation and coding rate sensitivity of –82 dBm shall cause the PHY to set PHY-CCA.indication(BUSY) with a probability > 90% within 4 s.
 The receiver shall indicate a channel busy condition for any signal 20 dB or more above the minimum modulation and coding rate sensitivity (–82 + 20 = –62 dBm) in the 20 MHz channel.

-If dot 11DynamicSensitivityControlImplemented is true1
+If dot 11DynamicSensitivityControlImplemented is true, for an HT STA with the operating channel width equal to 20 MHz, the start of a valid 20 MHz HT signal at a receive level equal to or greater than the CS/CCA threshold as derived following the procedures given in clause 11.xx shall cause the PHY to set PHY-CCA.indication(BUSY) with a probability > 90% within 4 us

-If dot 11DynamicSensitivityControlImplemented is falseAn HT STA that does not support the reception of HT-GF format PPDUs shall indicate a channel busy condition (PHY-CCA.indication(BUSY)) for any valid HT-GF signal in the 20 MHz channel at a receive level greater than or equal to –72 dBm.
+If dot 11DynamicSensitivityControlImplemented is false an HT STA that does not support the reception of HT-GF format PPDUs shall indicate a channel busy condition (PHY-CCA.indication(BUSY)) for any valid HT-GF signal in the 20 MHz channel at a receive level greater than or equal to –72 dBm.

-If dot 11DynamicSensitivityControlImplemented is true 1
+If dot 11DynamicSensitivityControlImplemented is true an HT STA that does not support the reception of HT-GF format PPDUs shall indicate a channel busy condition (PHY-CCA.indication(BUSY)) for any valid HT-GF signal in the 20 MHz channel at a receive level greater than or equal to the CS/CCA threshold as derived following the procedures given in clause 11.xx.

 19.3.20.5.4 CCA sensitivity in 40 MHz